zynayumi/libzynayumi/README.md

 - **LFO depth:** LFO depth in semitone.
 Ranges from 0.0 to 12.0.

-- **Portamento:** time in second of the portamento effect to go from 1 semitone to the next.
-Ranges from 0.0 to 1.0.
+- **Portamento time:** time in second of the portamento effect to go from 1 semitone to the next.
+Ranges from 0.0 to 0.5.

 - **Pan channel0 to channel2:** panning level of the 3 voices of the
   YM2149.
 Ranges from 0.0 to 1.0.
 Can be to set to hard left, 0.0,